MicrosoftDocs/SupportArticles-docs/Office/Client/project/upgrade-project-global-template.md

   If the user instead selects the Skip intro link, the user is presented directly with the screen that displays the dummy project plan.

   In either case, the user should close the dummy project plan, either through File/Close or by pressing the "X" in the upper-right corner.
-After the user does this, the user will be presented with the usual first screen whenever he or she starts Project.
+After the user does this, the user will be presented with the usual first screen whenever starting Project.
 - **Upgrade manually.
 You can choose which items you want to copy to Microsoft Project.** If the user selects this option and then clicks **OK**, the user is presented with the **Organizer** dialog box.
 This gives the user the opportunity to select the items that the user wants to upgrade.

   Should the user click **Cancel** at any time, the user is presented with the same screens that were described earlier and should follow the same actions.
 However, the user's global template will not yet be upgraded with the user's previous customizations.